fbef0102/L4D1_2-Plugins/LMC_Black_and_White_Notifier/readme.md

 # Description | 內容
-Notifies selected team(s) when someone is on final strike and add glow
+Notifies selected team(s) when someone is on final strike and add glow (Support LMC model if any)

 * Apply to | 適用於
     ```